EarthyScience/HybridVariationalInference.jl/docs/src/tutorials/lux_gpu.md

 Because the SimpleChains ML model used in the basic tutorial does not support GPU, we reconstruct the model using the LUX framework.
-Note that all the setup is almost the same, as in the basic worklfow.
-The only diffrence is that a `Lux.Chains` object is provided to `construct_ChainsApplicator`.
+Note that all the setup is almost the same, as in the basic workflow.
+The only difference is that a `Lux.Chains` object is provided to `construct_ChainsApplicator`.

 ``` julia
 n_out = length(prob.θM) # number of individuals to predict